Learned Scalable Video Coding For Humans and Machines: Experiments

-Fig.~\ref{fig:results_ssim} and Table~\ref{tab:enh_ssim} show analogous results but with RGB-MS-SSIM as the frame quality metric.
-Learned codecs are known to perform better on MS-SSIM than on PSNR and, indeed, this is seen in Fig.~\ref{fig:results_ssim} and Table~\ref{tab:enh_ssim}.
-Specifically, although VVenC still comes out as the best codec on BD-Rate-SSIM, the gap between it and our Enh (the second-best method) is now less than 1\%.
-DCVC-TCM (the third-best method) also comes to within a few percentage points of VVenC.
-All other codecs perform comparatively better in Table~\ref{tab:enh_ssim} than in Table~\ref{tab:enh_psnr}.
+Fig.~\ref{fig:results_ssim} and Table~\ref{tab:enh_ssim} show analogous results but with MS-SSIM-RGB as the frame quality metric.
+Learned codecs are known to perform better on MS-SSIM-RGB than on PSNR-RGB, even when MSE is used in their loss function~(\ref{eq:loss_enh}).
+Indeed, this is seen in Fig.~\ref{fig:results_ssim} and Table~\ref{tab:enh_ssim}.
+Specifically, although VTM still comes out as the best codec on BD-Rate-SSIM, the gap between it and our Enh (the second-best method) is now about 2.8\%.
+DCVC-TCM (the third-best method) also comes to within a few percentage points of VTM.
+Almost all other codecs perform comparatively better in Table~\ref{tab:enh_ssim} than in Table~\ref{tab:enh_psnr}.
 It is interesting to note that our Base method records the highest jump in performance between Table~\ref{tab:enh_psnr} and Table~\ref{tab:enh_ssim}.
-This suggests that object-relevant information, which is preserved in our base layer, is also favorable to quality metrics such as MS-SSIM.
+This suggests that object-relevant information, which is preserved in our base layer, is also favorable to quality metrics such as MS-SSIM-RGB.